-Digital breast tomosynthesis (3-D mammography), now offered at the Duke Cancer Center in Durham, is the latest diagnostic advance in breast cancer detection.
-Jay Baker, MD, a Duke radiologist, explains what it is, and how this new generation of 3-D mammograms differs from traditional digital mammography.
+Digital breast tomosynthesis (3-D mammography), available at Duke locations in Durham and Raleigh, is the latest diagnostic advance in breast cancer detection.
+Jay Baker, MD, a Duke radiologist, explains what it is, and how 3-D mammography differs from traditional digital mammography.

 What Is Digital Breast Tomosynthesis?